mazwat/mazwat.github.io/arduino-lm.md

 *fig 5. - Petit Mal by Simon Penny*

 The above video showcases a robot designed by Simon Penny in 1996.
 The goal of 'Petit Mal' is to produce a robotic artwork which is truly autonomous.
 This example is particularly relevant to the above principles.
 The robot is **sensing** using an array of ultrasound sensors to detect the presence of a human and responding by getting close and then backing away.
-Its **actuators** -the motors are being driven in different directions by the **controller** which in turn is adapting to the input from the sensors.
+Its **actuators** - the motors are being driven in different directions by the **controller** which in turn is adapting to the input from the sensors.
 This is a constant feedback loop.

 Simon Penny its creator describes the robot as being:

-> *"..nimble and charming; sensing and exploring architectural space and
-> pursuing and reacting to people; giving the impression of intelligence
-> but displaying a behavior which is neither anthropomorphic nor
-> zoomorphic, but which is unique to its physical and electronic nature."*
+> *"..nimble and charming; sensing and exploring architectural space and pursuing and reacting to people; giving the impression of intelligence but displaying a behavior which is neither anthropomorphic nor zoomorphic, but which is unique to its physical and electronic nature."*

-This is something to think about with your projects. how can we create a project that defies the usual expectations of interaction.
-How can we challenge our assumptions about human or animal, cuteness or aggression.
+This is something to think about with your projects. how can you create a project that defies the usual expectations of interaction.
+How can we challenge our assumptions about human or animal interfaces with machines.
+How robots can appear to convery e cuteness or aggression.
 Robots are different beings with a very different situated intelligence.

 In another ==lecture== I will introduce **cybernetics** and we will look at the concept of *situated intelligence* in more detail.